This post covers the best things to do in Boston in September, updated for 2023 and including free, nighttime, as well as family-friendly activities.

 There are loads of places around the city to get a good view of the fireworks over Boston Harbor.

-Before dusk on September 5th head to any of these locations to enjoy the show: the Fan Pier, Piers Park, Downtown Waterfront, Christopher Coumbus Waterfront Park.
+Before dusk head to any of these locations to enjoy the show: the Fan Pier, Piers Park, Downtown Waterfront, Christopher Columbus Waterfront Park.

 It will truly be an evening to remember!